||Mountain Biking with a Pacemaker

 Over half of the incision is now under the strap.
 (The backpack is empty, but it hurt to take this photo.)
 And the strap

-would also tend to shove the pacemaker toward the sternum when it pulls
+would also tend to tilt the pacemaker and shove the it toward the sternum when

 |The simplest solution is to NOT use a backpack.
 My